sensu/sensu-docs-legacy/source/docs/0.14/faq.md

 `Sensu::Handler`, you can add `occurrences` to your check definitions, instructing handlers to wait for a number of occurrences before taking action.

+### Are the checks run by the client or by the server ?

+The tests always run on the client itself.